 Individuals and special trusts 18%

-Companies 22.4%
+Companies 21.6%

 Other trusts 36%

 Events that trigger a disposal include a sale, donation, exchange, loss, death and emigration.
-The following are some of the specific exclusions:
+The following are some of the specific exclusions

-- R2 million gain or loss on the disposal of a primary residence - Most personal use assets - Retirement benefits - Payments in respect of original long-term insurance policies - Annual exclusion of R40 000 capital gain, or capital loss is granted to individuals and special trusts - Small business exclusion of capital gains of R1.8 million for individuals (at least 55 years of age), when a small business with a market value not exceeding R10 million is disposed of - Instead of the annual exclusion, the exclusion granted to individuals is R300 000 for the year of death.
+- R2 million gain or loss on the disposal of a primary residence - Most personal use assets

+- Retirement benefits - Payments in respect of original long-term insurance policies - Annual exclusion of R40 000 capital gain, or capital loss is granted to individuals and special trusts - Small business exclusion of capital gains of R1.8 million for individuals (at least 55 years of age), when a small business with a market value not exceeding R10 million is disposed of - The annual exclusion for individuals is increased to R300 000 in the year of death.